kiankovskaia/codeRefactor/README.md

 # 01 HTML CSS Git: Code Refactor

+The goal of this assignment was to refactor the code and meet a certain set of standards or implement a new technology.
+Tags <id>, <class>, and <element> should be changed so that the website looked the same, but was more accessible and descriptive.
+I achieved this by using the semantic tags <nav>, <main>, <article>, <aside>, and <section> tags.
+In doing so, it was essential to familiarize with myself how each tag could affect the output.
+Once I figured out what is appropriate to go where in the source code, it was a matter of filling in the blanks.
+When changing the tags from their original <div> tags, I needed to alter the CSS to properly link the code again.
+I also added descriptive comments outlining each section.
+One part in particular was tricky, when deciding what to remove or change.
+In the header, <h1>Hori<span class="seo">seo</span>n</h1> I origionally wanted to simplyfy it, but the <span>is allowing a subltle color change in the logo.
+Sometimes it's the small details that are hard to catch.
+I also consolidated the CSS to be fewer lines of code.

 ## Your Task

 **Note**: Be sure to review the [Homework Guide](../04-Important/Homework-Guide/README.md) and the [Good README Guide](../04-Important/Good-README-Guide/README.md) before you start working on this assignment!